Stephen Spender: World of art

-Spender also had profound intellectual workings with the world of art, including Picasso.
-The artist Henry Moore did etchings and lithographs conceived to accompany the work of writers, including Charles Baudelaire and Spender.
+Spender also engaged profoundly with the world of art, including intellectual exchanges with Pablo Picasso.
+The artist Henry Moore did etchings and lithographs to accompany the work of writers, including Charles Baudelaire and Spender.
 Moore's work in that regard also included illustrations of the literature of Dante, Gide and Shakespeare.
 The exhibition was held at The Henry Moore Foundation.

-Spender 'collected and befriended artists such as Arp, Auerbach, Bacon, Freud, Giacometti, Gorky, Guston, Hockney, Moore, Morandi, Picasso and others'.
+Spender "collected and befriended artists such as Arp, Auerbach, Bacon, Freud, Giacometti, Gorky, Guston, Hockney, Moore, Morandi, Picasso and others".
 In The Worlds of Stephen Spender, the artist Frank Auerbach selected art work by those masters to accompany Spender's poems.

-Spender wrote China Diary with David Hockney in 1982, published by Thames and Hudson art publishers in London.
+Spender wrote China Diary with Hockney in 1982, published by Thames and Hudson art publishers in London.

-The Soviet artist Wassily Kandinsky created an etching for Spender, Fraternity, in 1939.
+The Russian-born artist Wassily Kandinsky created an etching for Spender, Fraternity, in 1939.